IVYyiyije/work-portfolio-for-hkbu/README.md

 # work-portfolio-for-hkbu
-There are Yi Yujie's work portfolio for AI and digital media in hkbu.
+There are Yi Yujie's work portfolio.

 This repository is my work portfolio for (MSc) in AI and Digital Media.